openvest/rebel-paredit/README.md

 ```
 :key-map         - either :viins or :emacs.
 Defaults to :emacs

+:key-bindings    - map of key-bindings that get applied after all other key
+                   bindings have been applied

+:widgets         - list of widgets (actions) that can be bound to keys

 :color-theme     - either :light-screen-theme or :dark-screen-theme

 :highlight       - boolean, whether to syntax highlight or not.
 Defaults to true